 Whether you’re a seasoned networker or an attorney just getting started, there’s always more to learn.
 We’ve gathered some tips over the years that can help you create a lawyer networking strategy that works.

-- Before you apply to speak at a networking event as part of your lawyer marketing, make sure it falls in your niche.
+Make sure it falls in your niche before you apply to speak at a networking event as part of your lawyer marketing.

-- Before you take a client out to dinner, make sure they’ll benefit from your services.
+Before taking a client out to dinner, make sure they’ll benefit from your services.

-- Before you treat a colleague to that concert, make sure they’re a solid referral source.
+Before treating a colleague to a concert, make sure they’re a reliable referral source.

 This may feel as though you’re always acting with ulterior motives.
 That’s not the case.
 We simply don’t want you to waste your business time and money on things that won’t benefit your growing firm.

 A concern we come across is networking when you’re an introvert.
-It’s scary to put yourself out there when you’re not sure what to expect.
+Scary, right?

 And with a few tips, you too can be a successful networker regardless of your introvert status.

-- Take advantage of other networking opportunities.
+Take advantage of other networking opportunities.
 Face-to-face networking is only one facet of lawyer networking.
-For example, use social media to join lawyer groups (more on this later).
-Or, use LinkedIn to connect with colleagues.
+For example, use social media to join lawyer groups (discussed in Chapter 5).

 No matter what, make sure you’re putting your best face forward at networking events.

 One of the most common types of networking involves going to events and meeting face-to-face with potential clients and colleagues.
-Not only do face-to-face events create meaningful business relationships, but they also increase your exposure.
 As a result, you further your firm’s reach.

 Tip: Create your own networking event!
-Make it fun- there are so many virtual events these days it’s important to keep it fun and focused.
-There are awesome tools out there to network virtually, so use them to your advantage.
+Make it fun- there are so many virtual events these days it’s crucial to keep it fun and focused.
+There are fantastic tools out there to network virtually, so use them to your advantage.

-In today’s tech-driven world, more and more people are using social media to socialize and network.
-Often, online hangouts such as Facebook or NextDoor groups where people ask for recommendations are referral goldmines.
+In today’s tech-driven world, more and more people use social media to socialize and network.
+Online hangouts such as Facebook or NextDoor groups where people ask for recommendations are referral goldmines.
 Search these social platforms for groups that fit your niche.
 Once you join them, showcase your firm by answering potential client questions and socializing with colleagues.